The culinary delight of the Ribera Baixa

 To temper summer hot temperatures, a large variety of cold drinks

-and refreshments have been imagined overtime:
+and refreshments have been invented overtime:

 the horchata,